 These are the flowers of an elm tree near the formal gardens.

 The elderberry shrubs are beginning to leaf out in the Old Forest right now.
 They’ll produce clusters of white flowers in early summer.

 We are fortunate to have a great deal of native spicebush in the Old Forest.
 This is a great understory plant whose fruit is greatly enjoyed by birds, and whose leaves are food for spicebush swallowtail caterpillars.
 The leaves are also very fragrant when crushed.
 If you’re walking the trails in the next few weeks, you’ll be seeing a lot of these tiny yellow buds.

 And finally, there are so many red buckeyes in the Old Forest that you can see them in all stages of leafing out right now.
 Start to finish:

 We hope you enjoyed a little tour through some of the spring changes that are coming over the trees of the park.
 The wildflowers have just begun to pop up in the Old Forest, so we’ll be giving you a look at those over the next few weeks as well.
 (Yeah, we LOVE spring.
 There’s something different to see every day!)

 Interested in learning to identify what you see in the park?
-We heartily recommend Project Noah, a website/app where you can upload your photos and a crowd of smart people helps you figure out what you’re seeing.
+We heartily recommend iNaturalist, a website/app where you can upload your photos and a crowd of smart people helps you figure out what you’re seeing.
 Then you can impress your friends with all your sweet nature knowledge!